AustinCodingAcademy/JS411-8week-ebook/ebook-folder/docs/module-3/redux-actions.md

   > NOTE: Another common practice is to use the key name `payload` instead of `value` for the simple verbalization trickery.
 "What is the value of `payload`?" is easier to say than "What is the value of `value`?"
 Nevertheless, we'll use `value` for this lesson...

 Furthermore, it has become less common to use plain actions (seen above, a simple JS Object).
 Instead, we build **Action Creators**.
 Action creators are simply functions that return an action.
-That means, its just a JS Function that returns and JS Object.
+That means, its just a JS Function that returns a JS Object.
 So instead of the syntax above, we change it to:

 === "Action Creator function"